 Polestar 1: what would you like to read next?

 Like a grandad throwing on a tracksuit, escaping the nursing home and heading to a rave, Polestar is Volvo let off the leash.
-Through superb design, Volvo has already made a transition from boxy, safe and stuffy to sleek and stylish, but the Polestar 1 is grandad in the mosh pit.
+Through superb design, Volvo has already made a transition from boxy, safe and stuffy to sleek and stylish, but the Polestar 1 plug-in hybrid is grandad in the mosh pit.

 On the subject of electrical gubbins, the Polestar 1 is a technical tour de force.
 It has a 2.0-litre turbocharged and supercharged petrol engine driving its front wheels, plus an electric motor on each rear wheel and a 34kWh battery pack in the middle.
 Altogether it produces 609hp and cracks 0-62mph in 4.2 seconds, despite weighing a mighty 2.3 tonnes.

-Of course, you can also drive on electricity alone.
+At least you can also drive on electricity alone.
 The 1 will go up to 100mph in EV mode and has a 78-mile range, meaning you could quite happily charge it each night (which takes 40mins on a fast charge) and use it as an electric car most of the time – slashing your running costs.